 Our team of psychologists and counsellors provide group, family and individual sessions.
-The counselling service at the Andrews Centre is part funded by the City of Casey and the Andrews Foundation, enabling us to ensure access to these services for families and individuals who may not otherwise be able to afford it.
+The counselling service at the Andrews Centre is funded by the Andrews Foundation, enabling us to ensure access to these services for families and individuals who may not otherwise be able to afford it.

 Subsidised rates are available for those on low incomes.
-Those able to access counselling services through Medicare under a Mental Health Plan are bulk billed.
+Those with Centrelink cards or in financial hardship are able to access psychology services through Medicare and under a Mental Health Plan they are bulk billed.

 We provide counselling for adults, adolescents, and children encompassing: